mattrussi/gitlab-com-runbooks/docs/security-patching/linux-os/systems/runner-managers.md

 See [Linux Patching Overview](../linux-os-patching.md#linux-patching-overview) for generic processes applied to all Linux systems.

+See the `Additional Automated Tooling` section below for how to execute the runner specific patching process on a given shard.

 We will take advantage of the Runner Manager's blue/green deployment to apply patches to the currently inactive color, make them active, then apply patches to the color that was removed from active service.

 - Identify the currently inactive color